-The response to Snowga has been overwhelming positive, Lynda reports.
-“Everyone has loved it, both young and old, and I make the event accessible to most everyone,” she says.
+The response to Snowga has been overwhelmingly positive, Lynda reports.
+“Everyone has loved it, both young and old, and I make the event accessible to almost everyone,” she says.
 “If you can walk you can snowshoe, and if you can breathe you are doing yoga.”

 Lake Chelan Winterfest Festival

-The public will get a chance to experience Snowga first-hand next month during the annual Lake Chelan Winterfest Festival (http://www.lakechelan.com/winterfest/), scheduled for Jan.
-16-25 in Chelan.
+The public gets a chance to experience Snowga first-hand during the annual Lake Chelan Winterfest Festival each January in Chelan.

-Lynda will offer three Snowga classes.
-One of those Snowga classes is sure to be a popular draw.
-On Jan.
-17, participants will “Sip, Stretch, and Snowshoe” through the vineyards of Tsillan Cellars.
-This fun combination of yoga, snowshoeing, and wine tasting will last about two hours and begin with stretching outside of the picturesque Tsillan Cellars venue.
+Lynda typically offers Snowga classes at the festival, even a “Sip, Stretch, and Snowshoe” through the vineyards of Tsillan Cellars.
+This fun combination of yoga, snowshoeing, and wine tasting usually lasts about two hours and begins with stretching outside of the picturesque Tsillan Cellars venue.

-The group will then snowshoe through the vineyards, taking time to absorb the beauty of the surrounding area, and incorporate some yoga poses as well.
-The trek finishes back at the winery, and is capped (corked!) off with wine tasting.
+The group then snowshoes through the vineyards, taking time to absorb the beauty of the surrounding area, and incorporate some yoga poses as well.
+The trek finishes back at the winery and is capped (corked!) off with wine tasting.

 “Pairing of yoga and wine tasting is actually a very natural combination,” says Lynda.
 “Yoga is about being present; awareness, slowing down, examining, and taking a journey with breath and movement.
 Wine tasting, too, includes those elements, and is also about observing the color of the wine, how it moves in the glass, examining its legs, breathing in the bouquet, noticing where the taste is on the pallet and what it is, and how long the taste lingers on your pallet; taking the journey if you will.”